 He also makes a great fascinator in a pinch.

 And in another planning post, written just four days after we moved into our current house back in 2010, we shared a few inspiration images, which included this page from House Beautiful:

-Which featured an oddly similar quatrefoil mirror to the one we found at the home improvement store and hung above our sink in the master bedroom.
+Which featured an oddly similar quatrefoil mirror to the one we found at the home improvement store and hung above our sink in the main bedroom.
 Once again, we only realized the similarity after a reader said something like “so funny that the inspiration image you shared a while back had a similar mirror on the wall!”